Skip to content

 *Once a baby can independently roll from back to belly, they have the muscle strength and neck control to lift their head and safely sleep on their tummy.
 (Be sure arms are out of the swaddle.)

-When I hold my baby upright after feedings, he falls asleep.
-How can he learn to fall asleep independently?anchor
+When I hold my baby upright after feedings, they fall asleep.
+How can my baby learn to fall asleep independently?anchor

 We know that a baby falling asleep independently is so helpful in learning to sleep through the night.